Requiem (Korn album): Background and recording

 While bassist Reginald "Fieldy" Arvizu announced a hiatus later after this interview, it has been confirmed that his bass tracks will be used on this record.
+Although he is credited in the album liner notes, he is not included in the band photo.

 Little to no new information regarding the album was released until early November, in which several cryptic hints toward the release of new material arose, the first of which involved several billboards involving the band's logo imposed on a background composed of gray static.
 The bottom-right corner of these billboards featured a QR code, which led to an Instagram filter featuring a 3D model in which a human hand can be seen tightly grasping an infant's head from the top.
 A close-up of this object is what is used for the album cover.

 In addition, the band updated their "The Best of Korn" Spotify playlist with seven cryptic tracks, each spelling "Requiem" letter-by-letter.

+The song "Forgotten" was featured in NHL 23.

+Requiem is Korn's shortest studio album to date, clocking in at 32 and a half minutes.

 Release and promotion

 On November 11, 2021, the cryptic teasers eventually culminated in the release of "Start the Healing", the first single released from the album.
 Alongside the release of this single, many details of the album also came: the cover, in which it is revealed that the baby's head is prominently featured, the track listing, with a total of nine tracks (the fewest across the band's studio discography) and revealing "Start the Healing" to be the third track, and the projected release date of the album being February 4, 2022.
 The album was made available to pre-order on the same day in several formats, notably including a limited-edition silver vinyl with a total of 1,000 copies.

 On January 5, 2022, the band updated their website to show 6 versions of the album artwork, with the lyrics ¨Pulling away this veil I see...¨, and, when clicked on, took you to a video that was an audio track of drummer Ray Luzier tracking drums.
 Every day, culminating on January 11, they released a new instrumental, with guitars on January 6, bass on January 7, a solo guitar line on January 8, backing vocals on January 9, and then went a day without posting, before releasing the main vocals on January 11.
 The vocals being released also coincided with the band announcing the second single, "Forgotten", which was released on January 13.
 A third single, "Lost in the Grandeur", was released on February 2, 2022.